Main content | back to top

 |Jackpine Mine:||Start-up 2010: 100,000 b/d capacity|

 The current production capacity of AOSP is 255,000 b/d of synthetic crude.
-Shell has regulatory approvals for additional expansion of up to 215,000 b/d.
 Shell received conditional approval for its 100,000 b/d Jackpine Mine Expansion in December 2013.
 Final investment decision has not been taken.

-In early 2015, Shell elected to withdraw itsand submitted a regulatory application for a 200,000 b/d development of the Pierre River Mine (PRM).
+In early 2015, Shell elected to withdraw its regulatory application for a 200,000 b/d development of the Pierre River Mine (PRM).
 Shell retains the leases and PRM remains a long-term growth opportunity for Shell.

-Shell Technology Centre Calgary (STCC) employs more than 200 scientists, technologists and engineers.
-Their work focuses on using research and technology to help drive improvement and technology advancements in support of producing more energy with less impact.
+Shell Technology Centre Calgary (STCC) employs scientists, technologists and engineers.
+Their work focuses on using research and technology to help drive improvement and technology advancements that help produce more energy with less impact.
 The STCC is a key part of Shell Canada’s ability to respond to the unique challenges facing our business while developing innovative solutions that help us continue to improve.

 Environment and society